 In this case, a divided panel of the U.S. District Court for the Western District of Wisconsin found an unconstitutional partisan gerrymander, relying in part on what amici believe to be a fatally flawed theory about how to identify such gerrymanders.
-If summarily affirmed, the decision will have adverse consequences for state legislative redistricting efforts.
 As explained herein, a central component of Appellees' "efficiency gap" analysis is indeterminate, and the use of this approach would lead courts to invalidate redistricting plans where no undue partisan advantage is apparent.
 Further, Appellees' approach is a poor indicator of partisan gerrymandering.
 Properly understood, it is simply a mechanism for guaranteeing proportional partisan results.
 At the same time, Appellees' standard ignores violations of traditional districting criteria like compactness, contiguity, and respect for established political boundaries, which are the true hallmarks of partisan gerrymandering.

-Amici state that no counsel for a party to this case authored this brief in whole or in part; and no person or entity, other than amici and their counsel, made a monetary contribution intended to fund the preparation and submission of this brief.
-Amici sought and obtained the consent of the parties to the filing of this amicus brief ten days prior to its filing.
+&lt;sup>1 Amici state that no counsel for a party to this case authored this brief in whole or in part; and no person or entity, other than amici and their counsel, made a monetary contribution intended to fund the preparation and submission of this brief.
+The parties have consented to the filing of amicus briefs in this case.